crisp-im/crisp-sdk-android/README.md

 ## Features

-Willing to see what Crisp web chat widget can offer to help to improve customer support?<br />
+Willing to see what Crisp web chat widget can offer to help to improve customer support?
 [Click here](https://crisp.chat/en/livechat/) to access a detailed and comprehensive list of features for Crisp chat software.

 ## Credits